 Photography and Video

 Photography for personal use is permitted except where specifically prohibited.
-Monopods, tripods, and selfie sticks are not permitted inside Gallery buildings.
-Small tripods may be used by visitors on the Gallery's outdoor grounds, including in the Sculpture Garden, except during heavily attended events.
+Monopods, tripods, and selfie sticks are not permitted inside the National Gallery buildings.
+Small tripods may be used by visitors on the National Gallery's outdoor grounds, including in the Sculpture Garden, except during heavily attended events.

-While on any Gallery premises, you may not:
+While on any National Gallery premises, you may not:

 - Destroy, damage, or remove property